microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 __This guide is part of the [Azure Spring Cloud training](../README.md)__

-Build a Spring Boot microservice that is cloud-enabled: it uses a discovery server ([Eureka](https://github.com/Netflix/eureka)) and a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config) which are both managed and supported by Azure Spring Cloud.
+Build a Spring Boot microservice that is cloud-enabled: it uses a Spring Cloud Service Registry and a [Spring Cloud Config Server](https://cloud.spring.io/spring-cloud-config) which are both managed and supported by Azure Spring Cloud.

 ---